 Our family service is a blend of traditional and contemporary worship.
 This Christ centered worship service has a mix of traditional Hymns and modern praise and worship songs, relevant biblical lessons and sermons that help show us Christ is still with us.
 Baptisms and new members receptions are held once a month.

 When you attend either of our services, you’ll be greeted warmly at the door, and handed a church program, which lets you know what's happening.
 The order of service (what hymns to sing, when to stand and sit, where to find the hymns and Bible readings) will appear on the screens in front of you.

-The Senior Choir presents worship music at the 10:45 service, and three times a year, Advent (Christmas season) Lent (Easter season) and September, the choir will present a special musical worship performance.
+The Senior Choir presents worship music at the 10:45 service, September - June.
+Three times a year, Advent (Christmas season) Lent (Easter season) and September, the choir will present a special musical worship presentation.

-Holy Communion is held each Sunday at the 8:30 Service, and on the first Sunday of each month at the 10:45 Service. ( All are invited to participate in this rite; as Methodists believe everyone can share in Christ’s Body and Blood)
+Holy Communion is held each Sunday at the 8:30 a.m. traditional service, and on the first Sunday of each month at the Family Service. ( All are invited to participate in this rite; as Methodists believe everyone can share in Christ’s Body and Blood)

 Bringing Your Children: